gdbroman/broman.blog/_posts/2020-03-22-vulnerable-marketing.md

 category: "business"
 ---

-You gotta learn the right technique or you'll snap your back doing deadlifts!
+_You gotta learn the right technique or you'll snap your back doing deadlifts!_

 So what's the right technique for blogging, Youtube or podcasting?

-Unlike physical exercise I'd argue there's just one single technique to rule them all.
+Unlike physical exercise I'd argue there's just one single technique to rule them all: Vulnerability.

-**Vulnerability.**

 To be open about your flaws, shortcomings and failures.
 A perfect example of this is James Altucher.

 > I've never seen anyone build a large, committed readership faster than James.
 >
-> <cite>Blogger and personal branding genius Tim Ferriss, Tools of Titans</cite>
+> <cite>Blogger and personal branding genius Tim Ferriss, _Tools of Titans_</cite>

 So why is being vulnerable so effective?
 My take is this: Because we are all basically the same.
 At least in terms of our bad experiences.

-* We've all had relatives pass away.
+* We've all had relatives pass away
-* We've all had embarrassing failures.
+* We've all had embarrassing failures
-* We'e all had an imperfect childhood.
+* We'e all had an imperfect childhood
-* We all have a quirky part of our personality that we almost never dare to show in daylight.
+* We all have a quirky part of our personality that we almost never dare to show in daylight
-* We all have parts of ourselves we do not like.
 * We all have periods of anxiety, depression or some other negative feeling.

 This is the human condition.
 And it's so obvious when you say these things.
-Because every person can relate.
 But yet, almost no one ever does say it.

-And that's why it's so effective!
+And _that's_ why it's so effective!
 It's like a breath of fresh air when someone finally does acknowledge what it means to be human.

 Being a good marketer is thus analogous to being a good comedian.
-Because it's often said that what makes a comedian effective is that he says what's on everybody's mind (but no one dares to say).
+Because it's often said that what makes a comedian effective is that he says what's on everybody's mind, but no one dares to say.
 People are afraid of being judged so it's a relief when someone finally dares to speak their mind.

 Take a look at these two different bios: